Songs of Emmanuel Chabrier

-The French composer Emmanuel Chabrier (1841–1894) wrote music in many genres, including opera and operetta, piano, orchestral music, and songs with piano accompaniment.
-The songs cover most of his creative years, from the early 1860s to 1890, when the illness which would kill him prevented much composition.
+The French composer Emmanuel Chabrier (1841–94) wrote music in many genres, including opera and operetta, piano, orchestral music, and songs with piano accompaniment.
+The songs of Chabrier cover most of his creative years, from the early 1860s to 1890, when the illness which would kill him prevented much composition.
 (Note: Opus numbers and dates of composition are taken from Delage, Fayard, 1999, p.
 687 to 719.)
 He came late to music as a profession, but – although being an exceptional pianist – he had no trappings of a formal training: no conservatoire studies, no Prix de Rome, "none of the conventional badges of French academic musicians, by whom he was regarded as an amateur" (in the best sense).

 There are forty-three published songs by Chabrier.
 He began composing these mélodies when he was about twenty-one; the first nine were written between 1862 and 1866.
 Chabrier never set any verse by his friend Verlaine (although they did collaborate on two opéras-bouffes Fisch-Ton-Kan and Vaucochard et fils Ier), but among the better-known poets whose verse Chabrier did set in these early songs were Théodore de Banville ("Lied") and Alfred de Musset ("Adieux à Suzon").
 Chabrier gave up his job at the Ministry of the Interior in 1880; as a full-time composer he set texts by Victor Hugo, Charles Baudelaire, Catulle Mendès, Edmond Rostand and his wife Rosemonde Gérard, as well as lesser-known poets, and these songs were often intended for notable singers, such as Lucien Fugère, Émile Engel, Jeanne Granier, Ernest Van Dyck and Paul Lhérie.

 In a 1891 letter to Madame Colonne, wife of the famous conductor, Chabrier wrote "I'm not a natural writer of romances, which is unfortunate, because the song, agreeably warbled in salons is, at the present time, the only way for a French composer to more or less pay the rent."
 (Note: « Je ne suis pas très romancier de nature, et c'est malheureux, car le lied, agréablement gazouillé dans les salons, est, à l'heure qu'il est, le seul moyen pour le compositeur français d'arriver à payer relativement son terme ».
 Quoted in Delage, Roger.
 Chabrier Mélodiste.
 In: Emmanuel Chabrier.
 Ostinato rigore – revue internationale d'études musicales.
 No.3, 1994, Jean-Michel Place/Centre national du livre, Paris, p.
 57.)
 None of his songs was a commercial success.